Utah Administrative Code

 (3) "Certificate" means a document that evidences certification.

-(4) "Certification" means approval by the Executive Secretary or the Board to perform decontamination of contaminated property under Title 19 Chapter 6, Illegal Drug Operations Site Reporting and Decontamination Act.
+(4) "Certification" means approval by the Director or the Board to perform decontamination of contaminated property under Title 19 Chapter 6, Illegal Drug Operations Site Reporting and Decontamination Act.

 (5) "Certification Program" means the Division's process for issuing and revoking the Certification.